 Traders who are on top of their risk management, sleep easy at night.

 Over trading has got to be one of the most common reasons for Forex trading failure.
 Traders will overexpose their account by getting caught up in the excitement of the markets and open multiple trades at once.

 Over trading usually gets out of control really quickly – “another position won’t hurt… can it”?

 Some traders also might find themselves being in too many positions because they build up a fear of ‘missing out’ – It’s a poisonous way to think.

-If this is you – write down on a price of paper in your own words that the market is forever, and there will always be another (and probably better) trading opportunity around the corner.
+If this is you – write down on a piece of paper in your own words that the market is forever, and there will always be another (and probably better) trading opportunity around the corner.
 Stick it up somewhere near your trading desk and look at it every time you feel like you have to take a trade because you feel like it is some sort of opportunity that won’t come again.